AFOEK/KeyPressASM/ReadMe.txt

-Just simple assembly project compiled using NASM (Netwide Assembler) and Link using Ld (Linux linker) This is an assingment feel free to clone it :D.
-Thanks for Mr. Robin Huang, S.kom., M.TI. for this assingment, stackoverflow, and r/Assembly_language for the insight.
+Just simple assembly project compiled using NASM (Netwide Assembler) and Link using Ld (Linux linker) This is an assingment feel free to clone it :D. Fell free to clone it some comment i wrote using indonesia and english, Below is the reference link where i ask or acquire insight and idea. ;) Thanks for Mr. Robin Huang, S.kom., M.TI. for this assingment, stackoverflow, and r/Assembly_language for the insight.
 -----------------------------------------------------------------------------------------------------
 Reference link: